-Days 7- 14 (Second part of follicular phase): This is the time for more intense work out schedules.
+Days 7- 14 (Second part of follicular phase): This is the time for more intense workout schedules.
 Not only do your hormones start to go up so does your sensitivity to insulin and you can handle sugar better.
-Cortisol can bring sugar into the system and your body can use it better.
+Cortisol can bring sugar into the system, and your body can use it better.
 Your body can also handle more stress during this time and a more intense workout.

 Take advantage of this time when your hormonal system and insulin system are ready for the stress.
-Go ahead lift heavy weights because this is when you will be rewarded for your hard work and you will have more capacity for that hard work.
+Go ahead and lift heavy weights because this is when you will be rewarded for your hard work, and you will have more capacity for that hard work.
 This is where you get bigger weight loss results and build muscle.

 Exercising for Healthy Hormones During Luteal Phase

-Days 14- 21 (First part of luteal phase): During this time, your progesterone increases.
-This is when you can cause the most damage if exercising too much.
+Days 14- 21 (First part of the luteal phase): During this time, your progesterone increases.
+This is when you can cause the most damage if you exercise too much.
 If you’re always working out intensely to get six-pack abs, that will deplete your hormones.
 Women aren’t supposed to have six-pack abs but should have a layer of fat.
 So, don’t feel like you have to have your workout in overdrive all the time.